apopovic77/github-starterpack/README.md

 # DevOps Starter Pack

-Production-ready scripts, docs, and GitHub Actions workflows that turn any React/Vite (or similar Node-based) project into a CI/CD-enabled app with SSH deployments.
+Production-ready scripts, docs, and GitHub Actions workflows that turn any **Node.js or PHP** project into a CI/CD-enabled app with SSH deployments.
 Designed so humans and AI agents can install and operate the release process with predictable steps.

+**Supported Project Types:**
+- ✅ Node.js (React, Vue, Vite, Next.js, etc.)
+- ✅ PHP (plain PHP, Laravel, WordPress, Symfony, etc.)

 ---